ImplFerris/blog/content/posts/2025/12/how-to-learn-embedded-rust.md

 **Alternative option: Raspberry Pi Pico 2**

 If you can't find an ESP32 board where you live, the **Raspberry Pi Pico 2** (with RP2350 chip) is an excellent alternative..
 The main tradeoff is it lacks WiFi and Bluetooth, but it's perfect for learning embedded fundamentals.
-There's also a Pico W variant that supports WiFi and Bluetooth.
+There's also a Pico 2 W variant that supports WiFi and Bluetooth, though you may need to adjust the code slightly when following tutorials with it.

 <img src="https://pico.implrust.com/images/pico2.png" width="350" alt="Raspberry Pi Pico 2" style="width:400px; height:auto; display:block; margin:auto;"/>